 - a.
 Agenda for the weekly meeting with the instructor and the TA - b.
 Any major accomplishments during this time period, including figures and results.
 Accomplishments need to be measurable, e.g. "did more research on such and such" is not an accomplishment, it is an activity (and a loosely defined one). - c.
-An overview of the plan of work for the following week.
+Plan of work for the following week.
 The more specific, the better. - d.
 An update on project management, including teamwork, purchases, schedule and milestone status - e.
 Minutes of the previous meeting